back

 Shooting down trade: Firm-level effects of embargoes

 with Uğur Aytun and Cem Özgüzel.
-Mimeo, April 2024.
-Revise and resubmit at Journal of Economic Behavior and Organization.
+Kiel Working Papers, 2277, November 2024.
+Accepted for publication in the Journal of Economic Behavior and Organization.

 Links & Downloads